Finding balance in sports for kids and parents

 All of it became a formula many parents believe is necessary for their child to have a chance at making a varsity ball team.
 If they don’t get noticed on one of these teams at a young age, many parents believe their kids will be left looking from the outside in.
 It is a curious process for parents, teams and kids.

-More importantly, the psychology of this intense focus makes one wonder who is truly benefitting and if other experiences are being missed by kids and their families.
+More importantly, the psychology of this intense focus makes one wonder who is truly benefiting and if other experiences are being missed by kids and their families.
 By the time the summer season wraps up, around mid-July, kids will have played in the neighborhood of 40+ games.
-This is an investment mentally, emotionally, physically, financially, as well as a sizeable donation of family time.
+This is an investment mentally, emotionally, physically, financially, as well as a sizable donation of family time.

 Certainly, the loss of sports was a hard shut-off for many kids during the pandemic.
 A University of Maryland study shows that 60% of parents surveyed believe the loss of sports during the pandemic “affected their kid’s emotional wellbeing.”
 Compared to 2019, the proportion of mental health-related pediatric emergency room visits for children aged 5-11 and 12-17 years increased approximately 24% and 31%, respectively, according to the CDC.
 Having sports reengage was a huge relief for many kids.